TartuNLP/grammar-api/README.md

 The API can be deployed using the docker image published alongside the repository.
 Each image version correlates to a specific release.
-The API is designed to work together with our [GEC worker](https://github.com/TartuNLP/grammar-worker) worker containers and a RabbitMQ message broker.
+The API is designed to work together with our [GEC worker](https://github.com/TartuNLP/grammar-worker) containers and a RabbitMQ message broker.

 The following environment variables should be specified when running the container: